yohm/sim_sampling_analysis/README.md

 - matplotlib
 - networkx

-To install these modules, we have a Pipfile.
+A Pipfile is available to install these packages.
 Here is an instruction to launch jupyter notebook.

 ```shell
 $ pipenv install